Jmcleodfoss/simple-rest-tester/README.md

 ## Macros
 Within a given run of a suite of tests, it is possible to save information returned in one test for use in a later test, for example, saving the returned item index from a POST request to use in a DELETE, GET, or PUT request.
+Macros may appear in any string value in the test object, although they are most useful in the `path` and `payload` values.

 ### Saving Data
 To save the response from a test, the following elements need to be defined in the test object: